Texas Holdem Terms

 Fourth Street

-The turn card, which is the fourth dealt face-up on the board.
+The turn card is also called the fourth street.
+It is the fourth card dealt face-up on the board.

 Full House

-A five-card hand made of three of a kind and a pair.
+A five-card hand made of three of a kind and a pair is a full house.

 Free Card